 - Carpet beetles are small, and they only reach up to 1/8 of an inch in length.
 Sometimes they could grow to the size of a ladybug.

-- Usually, they have yellow and black color, but the combination of black and blue are also common as well.
+- Usually, they have yellow and black colors, but black and blue are also common.

 - Carpet beetles have a couple of hardened wings and another set of membranous wings.
 Because of wings, they can fly across the room.